 Return Processing Errors

 The IRS will send you an immediate Notice if you've made an error & your return cannot be processed.
 Usually, it's a failure to provide signature or a missing form.
-(See Letter 12C, Form 3531, Letter 2416C or Letter 143C)
+(See Letter 12C, Form 3531, Letter 2416C or Letter 143C) If you made an error on an AMENDED return, the IRS will send you Letter 178C explaining what was missing or what they want of you.

 Sometimes they think a social security number the return was wrong & they are holding your money until you straighten it out.
 (See Notice CP54)